+Green Infrastructure:

-Green Infrastructure: A strategically planned and delivered network of high-quality green spaces and other environmental features.
-It is designed and managed as a multifunctional resource capable of delivering a wide range of environmental and quality of life benefits for local communities.
-Green Infrastructure includes parks, open spaces, playing fields, woodlands, allotments and private gardens.
+A network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities.

 Infrastructure Delivery Plan (IDP): The IDP identifies the necessary social, physical and green infrastructure required to support the new development proposed in the Joint Core Strategy for West Northamptonshire up to 2029.
 The document will be subject to monitoring and regular review.